h3fang/h3fang.github.io/_posts/2019-9-3-cityu_wifi.md

 ## Update (2019-09-04)

-I have found a workaround to disable the enforced proactive key caching function, by using a specific BSSID for you WIFI connection.
+I have found a workaround to disable the enforced proactive key caching function, by using a specific BSSID for your WIFI connection.

 We can list all the BSSIDs around us for the WIFI SSID (for my case **CityU WLAN (WPA)**) by using